Net Metering for Rate D or DM customer-generators – Option I

 A customer-generator is a Hydro‑Québec customer who produces electricity using equipment they own and operate to meet part or all of their energy needs.

-If you’re a customer-generator, Net Metering Option I may be of interest to you.
+If you’re a customer-generator and if you generate electricity from a renewable energy source, Net Metering Option I may be of interest to you.
 It allows you to inject your surplus power into the Hydro‑Québec grid in exchange for credits in kilowatthours (kWh) applied to your bill.
 Inversely, if the power you generate is not enough to meet your needs, you can draw power from the Hydro‑Québec grid and enjoy reliable, high-quality service.

 Your electricity bill will show your consumption in kilowatthours, detailing how much electricity was supplied by Hydro‑Québec and how much you injected into the grid.
-If you generate more than you use, the surplus will earn banked credits that will be deducted from your net consumption on future bills.
+If you generate more than you use, the surplus will earn banked credits that will be deducted from your future bills.

 Under Net Metering Option I, if you feed in more electricity than you draw out, the surplus is put into a bank in the form of credits.